luka-hash/brainfuck-rs/README.md

 ### Running
 Simply use `cargo run` and pass the filenames of the programs you want to execute.

-### License
+### Licence

-MIT License :)
+MIT Licence :)

-Regarding the example Brainfuck programs: If there is no license or credits inside the file itself, it means that it was either written by yours truly, or downloaded from http://brainfuck.org.
+Regarding the example Brainfuck programs: If there is no licence or credits inside the file itself, it means that it was either written by yours truly, or downloaded from http://brainfuck.org.
-If you are the author of any of the presented example programs, and you want it removed, please write me an email at idontcare@ljudi.org.
+If you are the author of the presented example programs, and you want it removed, please write me an email at idontcare@ljudi.org.